jhu-dvrk/dvrk-ros/dvrk_matlab/readme.md

 callbacks assuming that at one point or another Matlab will dequeue the ROS messages.
 This is unfortunately not the case if you hog the CPU using a loop and perform continuous computations.
-So if you have a loop, make sure you add plenty of sleep/pause to make sure the ROS callbacks get called.
+So if you have a loop, make sure you add plenty of sleep/pause so the ROS callbacks get called.

 Even worse, if you create your own ROS subscribers and use the